jz-clouddna/teched2025-XP264/exercises/ex1/README.md

     B(Check out Git repository) --> C
     C[Install helm] -- create kubeconfig with dynamic credentials --> D D(Setup Kube Context) -- kubeconfig permissions check --> E
-    E(check permissions) -- the belows steps may differ from one worklow to another --> F(Other steps)
+    E(check permissions) -- the below steps may differ from one worklow to another --> F(Other steps)

-    click B "http://www.github.com" "This is a tooltip for a link" _blank click C "http://www.github.com" "This is a tooltip for a link" _blank click D "http://www.github.com" "This is a tooltip for a link" _blank
+    click B "https://github.com/marketplace/actions/checkout" "This is a tooltip for a link" _blank click C "https://github.com/marketplace/actions/helm-tool-installer" "This is a tooltip for a link" _blank click D "https://github.com/marketplace/actions/kubernetes-set-context" "This is a tooltip for a link" _blank

 ```
 </p>